barrucadu/memo.barrucadu.co.uk/memos/minifu-01.markdown

 tags: concurrency, dejafu, haskell, minifu, programming
 date: 2017-10-14
 audience: General
-notice: This is setting up the basic types and functions we'll need, no fancy testing in this post.
 ---

 Welcome to the first part of a tutorial on writing your very own